 One day in 2006, I happened to be in Daniel Smith Artist Supply store to buy some pastels ( at that time I thought that pastel will be my preferred art medium) when one sales girl invited me to attend a demo ” Hands on – watercolor on yupo” which was just about to start.
 I remained for the Demo and I had an unforgettable experience.
 On several tables were pieces of yupo, sets of watercolor, water and brushes and after some explanation we were all invited to paint on yupo.
 What is yupo?
 It is a sheet of white flexible plastic without absorbancy, on which watercolor dries in vivid colors.
 The colors can be washed away under running water and restart painting.
-Not painting since my college time, more than four decades ago, made me very emotional.
+Not painting since my college time, almost five decades ago, made me very emotional.
 My heart started pounding, my whole body was excited, seeing the miracle colors flowing and mingling on the surface of yupo.
 It is hard to describe how deeply I reacted at the look of color and what happened to them on the surface of yupo.
 I was totally mesmerized.
 Before leaving Daniel Smith store I bought some watercolor and yupo.
 In the evening, sitting on the side of my bed, with a piece of yupo on my lap, still feeling strongly my early emotion, I quickly painted my second watercolor, a small landscape from memory, recalling the hills of Breaza in Romania.
-Seeing these two watercolors now, five years later, make me remember those unforgettable magic moments of excitement and happiness.
+Seeing these two watercolors now, five years later, make me rememember those unforgettable magic moments of excitement and happiness.

-Beauty is the promise of Happiness.
+Beauty is the promise of Happiness.”
+Stendhal